LisaHackett97/fun-space-quiz/README.md

 I plan to use landing page full background image, with buttons over-laid, an image for the game area with a planet type icon for each point in the game.
 There will also be a success image for when user finishes the game and a number of images for the learn more carousel.

 - I decided not to use an image when user finishes the game, as the success pop up modal, worked better.
-It gave user further opyions to navigate on the site or replay.
+Modal button gives users 3 options: play again, see the final game image, or naivigate to the learn-more page.

 [Back to table of contents](#table-of-contents)